cosmos/sdk-tutorials/academy/2-cosmos-concepts/14-interchain-security.md

 There are many benefits for application developers who consume their security through the Cosmos Hub.
 Besides the obvious security bootstrapping that it enables, chains obtain a strong brand association with the Hub as well.

 However, before considering using Interchain Security for your dApp, it remains important to keep in mind why Cross Chain Validation was brought to the Cosmos Hub in the first place.
 Interchain Security was designed to enable _Hub minimalism_, which is a philosophy that positions the Cosmos Hub as a relatively lightweight and simple service provider to the Interchain.
 For a Hub to be secure, the number of attack surfaces needs to be minimized as much as possible.
-So, instead of launching a plethora of features directly on the Hub, additional functionality can be extended onto sovereign chains, thus improving the Cosmos network's resilience.
+So, instead of launching a plethora of features directly on the Hub, additional functionality can be extended onto sovereign chains, thus improving the Interchain network's resilience.
 If one specific service goes offline, others can continue to function.

 This was an argument that was made apparent when [a governance proposal](https://www.mintscan.io/cosmos/proposals/69) recommended that the smart contracting language [CosmWasm](../1-what-is-cosmos/2-cosmos-ecosystem.md#cosmwasm-multi-chain-smart-contracts) would be added to the Cosmos Hub.
 The community widely believed that a smart contracting platform would be useful to the Hub, but that it would not necessarily be required to run directly on the Hub itself, and that it potentially could have negative implications for the security of the chain.